Khloé Kardashian Cries Over New Tristan Thompson Drama In KUWTK Season 17 Premiere

 Ah, the Kardashian sisters are back and already pranking Kris Jenner with a fake pregnancy test.
 Didn’t you miss their shenanigans these past few months?
 I hope you did, because we’re about to dive in head first on all the new and old drama.

 The season 17 premiere picks up in April of this year, as Khloé Kardashian is planning True's first birthday party, Kourtney Kardashian is trying to plan her own landmark 40th birthday, and Kim Kardashian West is feeling her age in a different, more literal, way.
 Khloé also is still dealing with the ripples of Tristan Thompson's alleged infidelity and figuring out how much of herself she wants to recommit to him.
 (Spoiler, it's zero percent at the moment.
-Thanks God.)
+Thank God.)

 Advertisement